openremote/documentation/docs/user-guide/rules-and-forecasting/when-then-rules.md

 These placeholders are automatically replaced with actual values when the rule executes, making it easy to create dynamic, context-aware notifications.

 - Generate alarm, including assigned user, severity, status, title and message with linked assets.
 See more details in the [Alarms documentation](../manager-ui/manager-ui.md#alarms).
 - Link to an external system with webhooks.
-This can be used for e.g. for connecting to your Maintenance or Messaging service, using your ERP or CRM system.
+This can be used e.g. for connecting to your Maintenance or Messaging service, using your ERP or CRM system.

 ## Guide to setting up your first When-Then rule